ajit-patra/java-lib-performance/README.md

 GET http://localhost:8080/benchmarking/result
 ```

-Result for the above requestwill be similar to below:
+Result for the above request will be similar to below:
 ```
 {
     "threads": 3,